changh95/video-scraper/README.md

 - Downloading lecture videos from Youtube
 - Downloading music videos from Youtube
 - Downloading presentation videos from online academic conferences

-## License / Legal issues

-- I strongly recommend using this software ONLY to download videos for PERSONAL USAGE.
-- I am not responsible for any legal issues caused by copyright violations.
-  - For example...
-    - Sharing the videos without original author's contents
-    - Downloading the videos from the websites where it's not allowed.

 ## How to use